-So you have announced to the world that you are now a real estate investor, and suddenly, everyone has a property they want to show to you.
-This often happens to me, and can also happen to you as follows.
+So you have announced to the world that you are now a real estate investor, and suddenly, everyone has a property they want to show to you, thinking it’s a good deal because it’s cheap compared to the zonal value… which is often wrong.
+Let me illustrate…

 A friends calls and says “Hey Jay, I found a foreclosed property for sale and I know it’s a bargain!”